hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 -   `vlan_id` (string) - This is the vlan of the virtual machine's network card for the new virtual machine.
 By default none is set.
 If none is set then vlans are not set on the virtual machine's network card.

+-   `mac_address` (string) - This allows a specific MAC address to be used on the default virtual network card.
+The MAC address must be a string with no delimeters, for example "0000deadbeef".

 -   `vm_name` (string) - This is the name of the virtual machine for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME",